 Her practice extends from probating simple wills and the administration of small estates to large complex multimillion-dollar estates and trusts.
 She will assist you as the executor, administrator, trustee, beneficiary or heir and make sure that you not only fulfill all your fiduciary duties, but also maximize your inheritance.

-When you seek our help, we make sure that you also understand each step as the process as it unfolds by providing as much information as we can so that you are comfortable with our legal services and you can make informed decisions regarding your loved one’s estate and most of all in carrying out their wishes.
-Knowing what to expect is important and our firm prides itself on informing each and every client as what to expect, what is expected of them and keeping you informed of the progress of your estate matter.
-We will ensure that assets pass on according to the decedent’s expressed desires and receive all the tax benefits available.
+When you seek our help, we make sure that you also understand each step of the process as it unfolds.
+We provide as much information as we can so that you are comfortable with our legal services and you can make informed decisions regarding your loved one’s estate and most of all in carrying out their wishes.
+Knowing what to expect is important.
+Our firm prides itself on informing each and every client as what is expected of them.
+In addition, we keep you informed of the progress of your estate matter.
+We will ensure that assets pass on according to the decedent’s expressed desires and that you receive all the tax benefits available.
 We work with clients to protect their interests and the best interests of the estates and do so with the least amount of expense and exposure to tax liability.
 We want to maximize your inheritance.
-If you are simply inheriting funds of an estate, we will scrutinize the records and actions of the estate’s fiduciary to ensure that your rights are fully protected, and that the fiduciary has complied with all the applicable laws so that you receive all the funds that you are entitled to.
+If you are simply inheriting funds of an estate, we will scrutinize the records and actions of the estate’s fiduciary to ensure that your rights are fully protected, and that the fiduciary has complied with all the applicable laws so that you receive all the funds entitled to you.

-We also represent heirs that are related but need to prove their relationship to the decedent and claim their inheritances and file claims for spouses that have been disinherited or wronged by the fiduciary or trustee.
-If the administrator or executor is living in the decedent’s home and will not administer the Estate, we can help you file the necessary motions to bring wrongful conduct to an end.
+We also represent heirs that are related but need to prove their relationship to the decedent to claim their inheritances.
+In addition, we file claims for spouses that have been disinherited or wronged by the fiduciary or trustee.
+If the administrator or executor is living in the decedent’s home and will not administer the estate, we can help you file the necessary motions to bring wrongful conduct to an end.
 We handle all types of estate and trust matters.

 Our firm is experienced in all types of litigation involving estate and trust matters.
-To help our clients obtain legal representation and protection, our firm offers to the clients and estate matters that qualify, deferred retainer agreements.
-If you do not have the funds to retain an attorney immediately but need representation, our firm will evaluate your case to see if you are eligible for such a retainer whereby there is no legal fee due until the resolution of the estate matter.
+To help our clients obtain legal representation and protection, our firm offers deferred retainer agreements to the clients and estate matters that qualify.
+If you do not have the funds to retain an attorney immediately but need representation, our firm will evaluate your case to see if you are eligible for such a retainer, whereby there is no legal fee due until the resolution of the estate matter.
 Our firm has various types of retainers designed to help the client obtain representation now.
-The sooner you are represented, the sooner you can resolve your case but also save money both in legal fees, protracted litigation and waste of estate assets by others.
+The sooner you are represented, the sooner you can resolve your case and also save money both in legal fees, protracted litigation and waste of estate assets by others.